gyamada619/ts2020workshop/README.md

 ## Chef Lab

-A very basic example cookbook is inside this repository inside the `cookbooks` directory.
+A very basic example cookbook is inside this repository inside the `my-super-cookbook` directory.
 This cookbook creates a text file at the root of `C:\` and installs the `example-wireguard` package.

 During the Chef lab, you will be expected to: